Sponsor a new park tree for future generations to enjoy from only £350

 When will planting take place?

-If weather and/or stock availability dictate that planting is unachievable within that timeframe or sponsorship of trees occur after this time, the trees will be planted between October and December 2024.
+If weather and/or stock availability dictate that planting is unachievable within that time-frame or sponsorship of trees occur after this time, the trees will be planted between October and December 2025.
 If the tree has arrived but cannot be planted until the autumn, it will be cared for by the Charity’s staff and volunteers in the gardener’s secure area until that time.

 Who will plant and look after the tree?